Everything You Need To Know About Moroccan Weddings

-Moroccans tend to invite everyone to join in their families’ and friends’ nuptial bliss.
+Moroccans tend to invite everyone to join in their families’ and friends’ nuptial bliss, and enjoy Moroccan weddings.
 Hospitality is a lovely and inclusive aspect of Moroccan culture, so even if you are visiting for only a week or a month, it is always possible that you will end up at your new best friend’s cousin’s sister’s neighbor’s wedding.

-As fate would have it, however, I slightly miscalculated my mastery of Moroccan culture, as well as my gift: cones of sugar are meant to be given in mass-quantity.
+As fate would have it, however, I slightly miscalculated my mastery of Moroccan culture.
+Including my gift: cones of sugar are meant to be given in mass-quantity.
 Think Costco as opposed to dollar store.
 Despite this misfire, my single, miskin (loose translation: “pathetic”) sugar cone was accepted with a smile.
 I could see the subtitles beneath my hosts’ empathetic eyes: “Maybe in America people only give one sugar cone at weddings.
 Strange, but we’ll take it!”

 If you, too, have received your first invitation to a traditional Moroccan wedding, you probably desire more guidance than just tips for selecting sugar cones.
-What’s a girl to do next?
-Well, you can learn from my mistakes—and possibly make some new colorful faux-pas of your own!
+What to do next?
+Well, you can learn from my mistakes.
+And possibly make some new colorful faux-pas of your own!
 Here’s what to expect:

 Singing and Dancing